 BPD is a complex condition that can make everything about a person’s life feel unstable, including their emotions, sense of self, and relationships.
 While BPD is a serious illness, it is also highly treatable.

-GPM therapists focus on patients’ hypersensitivity to interpersonal relationships.
+GPM therapists focus on patients’ hypersensitivity to what happens in relationships.

-With GPM, more therapists can become qualified to help people with BPD.
-More people with BPD can then receive the help they need.
+With this flexibility, more health professionals can become qualified to help more people with BPD receive the help they need.

 Keep Reading To Learn